 I didn't like the layout when I bought the boat, but I could see the potential for a very nice owner's cabin, with an attached bathroom and bathtub.
 It just needed remodeling - a bit...

-When everything was finally chopped out and I had dismantled the silly little 'un-stainless' wash basin and its cupboard stand it considerably enlarged the cabin and I could see what I was working with.
+When everything was finally chopped out and I had dismantled the silly little 'un-stainless' wash basin and its cupboard stand it considerably enlarged the cabin and I could see what I had to work with.

 I couldn't do anything about the rudder post and steering quadrant directly beneath the bed, along with its hydraulic autopilot ram.
-This equipment meant the bed was three feet higher than the cabin sole, that made it difficult to climb in and out of bed at the best of times.
+This equipment meant the bed was three feet higher than the cabin sole, which made it difficult to climb in and out of bed.
 I solved this access by tapering the foot of the new bed I built, allowing room for a bucket seat on each side.
 This was a nice seat that doubled as a step, making it very easy to get in and out of bed on either side.

 The new bed now measures six feet wide at the head, (king size), four feet wide at the foot and over six feet long.

-The mattresses can be inflated and deflated independently with a compressor that came with them.
-This has twin control buttons to adjust individual firmness.
-The compressor is 120-volts, that works when on shore power and also at sea from the 120 volt inverter.
-It uses very little current anyway, because we hardly ever adjust the pressure.
-My wife and I agree, this is now one of the most comfortable beds we have ever slept on, anywhere, on land or sea.
+The mattresses can be inflated and deflated independently from a compressor with twin control buttons to adjust individual firmness.
+The compressor is 120-volts that works when on shore power and also at sea from the 120 volt inverter.
+It uses very little current because we hardly ever adjust the pressure.
+This is now one of the most comfortable beds we have ever slept on, anywhere, on land or sea.

 Next, I built the curved seats on each side of the bed, using three laminations of 1/16” inch plywood that was easy to bend round to form the seat backs.